 About Dying to Talk

-The Life in Death art competition exhibition provides a platform for Australians to express their emotions surrounding loss, grief or coming to terms with their own illness that they may have trouble talking about.
+PCA has also held an annual art competition (online or physical exhibition) since 2016, to provide a platform for Australians to express their emotions surrounding loss, grief or coming to terms with their own illness.

-Palliative Care Australia thanks The Conversation Project and the Institute for Healthcare Improvement in Boston, MA, USA.
-Their Conversation Starter Kit is in many ways the inspiration for this resource.
+Palliative Care Australia (PCA) thanks The Conversation Project and the Institute for Healthcare Improvement in Boston, MA, USA.
+Their Conversation Starter Kit is in many ways the inspiration for the original 2015 Discussion Starter.

 PCA also respectfully acknowledges that the Dying to Talk Discussion Cards was guided by Coda Alliance’s Go Wish card game developed with the Archstone Foundation.